 With a population over 190,000, Groningen is the seventh-largest city in the Netherlands and the capital city in the north of the country.
 More than 60 percent of the inhabitants are under the age of 40, with 20 percent being students.
-Students often choose to continue enjoying what the city offers, by remaining in Groningen to work and raise their future families.
+Students often choose to continue enjoying what the city offers, by remaining in Groningen to work as well as raise their future families.

 Arts and culture in Groningen

 Art, culture, and entertainment thrive in this environment.
 Groningen city center boasts around 160 bars, cafés, open-air terraces, and nightclubs with more liberal opening hours than Amsterdam.
 Many international bands consider Groningen a worthy venue to play during a European tour.
 Subsequently, the city is sometimes seen as a rock capital, especially as many local bands have launched a successful career from the annual Eurosonic or Noorderslag festival held in Groningen.

 Other attractions include the Museum of Groningen; Anatomical Museum; Northern Maritime Museum; Niemeijer Tobacco Museum; Natural History Museum; Gerardus van der Leeuw Anthropological Museum; Museum of Graphic Arts; and, the University Museum.
-Every August, the 11-day Noorderzon performing arts festival gives young talent, new productions and established performers a chance to showcase their work.
+Every August, the 11-day Noorderzon performing arts festival gives young talent, new productions, as well as established performers a chance to showcase their work.

 Groningen has its own airport, 10 kilometres south of the city centre.
 Cheap flights to European cities are also available across the border from Bremen airport.
 Three train stations provide a regular service to most Dutch cities: Groningen, Groningen Noord, and Groningen Europapark.
 Qbuzz runs the inner and intercity bus transportation.
 By car, the journey to Amsterdam takes around 2.20 hours; or three hours to The Hague or Rotterdam.
 Driving to Germany also means that you can be in Hamburg in three hours or Bremen within around two.

 In 2010, Groningen ranked second in an EU quality of life survey comparing 75 EU cities.
 Researchers collected data on the happiness of inhabitants in regards to subjects like transport, health, and cultural facilities.
-The survey found that 60 percent of all journeys made in Groningen were by bicycle.
+The survey also found that 60% of all journeys made in Groningen were by bicycle.